London GAA

-The London County Board of the Gaelic Athletic Association (GAA) or London GAA is one of the county boards outside Ireland, and is responsible for Gaelic games in London.
-The county board is also responsible for the London county teams and schools.
+The London County Board of the Gaelic Athletic Association (GAA), known as CLG Londain or London GAA, is one of the county boards outside Ireland and is responsible for Gaelic games in London.
+The county board is also responsible for the London county teams.
+With Gloucestershire, Hertfordshire, Lancashire, Scotland, Warwickshire, and Yorkshire, the board makes up the British Provincial Board.

-The county football team compete in the All-Ireland Senior Football Championship on an annual basis, the only English-based team to do so.
-They participate in the Connacht Senior Football Championship, as the Irish community in London is considered as part of the province of Connacht.

-The county hurling team competed in the All-Ireland Senior Hurling Championship, but having been relegated during the preliminary group stage of the Leinster Championship in the 2014 season, the team currently plays in the third tier Christy Ring Cup.